-Crime Crime Elements Penal Code Section Furnishing CORI to an unauthorized person Any employee of a criminal justice agency, or the Department of Justice who knowingly furnishes a record or information obtained from a record to a person who is not authorized by law to receive the record or information is guilty of a misdemeanor 11141 (state CORI) 13302 (local CORI) Lawfully receiving CORI and then furnishing the information to an unauthorized person Any person, authorized by law to receive a record or information obtained from a record, who knowingly furnishes a record or information obtained from a record to a person who is not authorized by law to receive the record or information is guilty of a misdemeanor.
+Crime Crime Elements Penal Code Section Furnishing CORI to an unauthorized person Any employee Of a criminal justice agency, or The Department of Justice Who knowingly Furnishes a record or information obtained from a record To a person who is not authorized by law to receive the record or information Is guilty of a misdemeanor 11141 (state CORI) 13302 (local CORI) Lawfully receiving CORI and then furnishing the information to an unauthorized person Any person, Authorized by law to receive a record or information obtained from a record, Who knowingly Furnishes the record or information obtained from a record To a person who is not authorized by law to receive the record or information Is guilty of a misdemeanor.
 11142 (state CORI) 13303 (local CORI)

-Unauthorized release or use of CORI (continued)
+Unauthorized Release or Use of CORI (Continued)

-Crime Crime Elements Penal Code Section Unauthorized purchase, receipt, or possession of CORI Any person who, knowing he is not authorized by law to receive a record or information obtained from a record, knowingly: buys, receives, or possesses the record or information is guilty of a misdemeanor.
-NOTE: Publishers, editors, reporters, or other people employed by print, radio, or television news media may be exempt from this section.
-(Evidence Code Section 1070) 11143 (state CORI) 13304 (local CORI)
+Crime Crime Elements Penal Code Section Unauthorized purchase, receipt, or possession of CORI Any person who, Knowing he is not authorized by law to receive a record or information obtained 11143 (state CORI) possession or corn from a record, 13304 Knowingly: Buys, Receives, or Possesses The record or information Is guilty of a misdemeanor. (local CORI) NOTE: Publishers, editors, reporters, or other people employed by print, radio, or television news media may be exempt from this section.
+(Evidence Code Section 1070)